YunoHost/package_check/README.md

 Name of tests series that will be perform.
 It's possible to create multiples tests series, all with the same syntax.
 All different tests series will be perform sequentialy.

+### `; pre-install`
+*Optionnal instruction*
+If you have to execute a command or a group of commands before the installation.
+You can use this instruction.
+All the commands added after the instruction `; pre-install` will be executed in the container before each installation of the app.

 ### `; Manifest`
 Set of manifest keys.